-It is never easy for mothers and fathers to decide upon who gets custody of their children.
+It is never easy for mothers and fathers to decide on who gets custody of their children.
 In most cases, both the mother and the father will have very strong feelings regarding the custody arrangement, which can lead to devastating conflicts and emotional stress.
-Often times, parents will base their decisions upon their wishes instead of taking into consideration the best interests of the child.
+Oftentimes, parents will base their decisions on their wishes instead of taking into consideration the best interests of the child.
 In these instances, the court must make a decision that will benefit and protect the security of the child.

 The court will consider several factors before awarding custody.
-These factors may include: the child’s age, the child’s health, the child’s preference (if above a certain age), each parent’s health, each parent’s lifestyle, the emotional bond between the child and each parent, the parent’s ability to provide for the child’s needs, and the child’s current way of life.
+These factors may include the child's age, health, and preference (if above a certain age), each parent's health and lifestyle, the emotional bond between the child and each parent, the parent's ability to provide for the child's needs, and the child's current way of life.